Who we are

 We will ask for your contact information when we need it in order to contact you about our services, such as if you make an enquiry or become a customer.

 We collect contact information from you when you download some of our free or paid resources.
 We may contact you to offer you further services related to the resources you have downloaded from us.
+You can turn this off.
+We don’t want to bother you if you don’t want to hear from us because harassing people doesn’t seem like a good way to convince them to voluntarily become customers.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.